“I Want to Tell You the Answer to EVERYTHING” | Munday Martin

 My friends, I can tell you, your struggle is over and your dreams are about to be released!
 Let me share an encounter I had that will encourage you.

-Recently in a dream, I was standing over a pool of gorgeous waters of life.
+Recently in a dream, I was standing over a pool of gorgeous waters.
 Light was shining up in the atmosphere and on everything and around me.
-The Lord began to speak to me and my heart was awakened to the mysteries and the depths of Christ’s unfailing love.
+The Lord began to speak to me in this dream through a minister in my family and my heart was awakened to the mysteries and the depths of Christ’s unfailing love.

 I could feel my heart burning within me as He said with absolute passion and abandon, “I want to tell you the the answer to EVERYTHING.”